LS2 throttle body

 For a conversion, you’ll need a new wiring harness, DBC throttle body, E40 PCM, new accelerator pedal, and an ECU tune.
 The ECU tune is so the engine can properly function once the new DBC has been installed.
 One of the biggest issues can be a faulty idle, so an ECU tune is necessary.

-LS2 Throttle Body Sizing
+Throttle Body Sizing

-As we stated, the stock LS2 throttle body diameter is 90 mm.
-For most applications, this is plenty, however there are important times when a new throttle body is needed.
+As we stated, the stock throttle body diameter is 90 mm.
+For most applications, this is plenty, however, there are important times when a new throttle body is needed.
 Most often, a new throttle body is needed when putting a new intake manifold on the LS2 due to forced induction.

-Most aftermarket intake manifolds use a larger than stock 92 mm or 102 mm throttle body.
+Most aftermarket intake manifolds use a larger-than-stock 92 mm or 102 mm throttle body.
 In addition, you can fit a larger throttle body to the stock intake manifold and pick up horsepower, too, though its minimal.
-If you are using an LS2 for an engine swap, you might want to start with a larger throttle body if you are planning on getting a larger than stock intake manifold or want to run boost.
+If you are using an LS2 for an engine swap, you might want to start with a larger throttle body if you are planning on getting a larger-than-stock intake manifold or want to run boost.

-Gold vs Silver blade Options for GM/Chevy 6.0
+Gold vs Silver Blade Options

 Unfortunately, this means that silver and gold blade units are not interchangeable with each other.
 If you need a replacement, make sure you get the correct blade or your car will struggle to operate.

-LS2 Throttle Body Upgrade Benefits
+Throttle Body Upgrade Benefits

 • +5-15 horsepower